 What You Don't Know

-This is why it is so common for people to take their chances driving home.
+For this reason, it is so common for people to take their chances driving home after having a few.

-No one wants to be charged a with DUI (Driving Under Influence), but let's really go over why.
+Obviously, no one wants to be charged a with DUI (Driving Under Influence).

 The process of a DUI arrest will cost you about $7,000 to $10,000 USD and around 100 to 300 hours of your time outside of your usual activities.

 Being just 5 to 30 minutes away from your home could cost your $10,000 dollars, if you're caught and arrested for DUI.